2024 QSEHRA contribution limits

 The QSEHRA contribution limits are the only restriction small businesses face when creating their QSEHRA budget.
 There are no minimum contribution requirements.

 To help you set your benefits budget for 2024, you can use several points of data, including average QSEHRA contributions.
-According to PeopleKeep customer data, small businesses offered an average of $319 per self-only employee and $457 per married employee with a family in 2022.
+According to PeopleKeep customer data, small businesses offered an average of $431 in 2023.

 You can also use our resource, "Seven strategies to set a QSEHRA budget."
 In this post, we walk you through different strategies to help you choose allowance amounts that benefit both your company and your employees.